scottgchin/delta5_race_timer/doc/PCB V2 instructions.md

 The shield should be soldered back in place after removing the resistor.

-Note: the RX5808 bought via the above Banggood link already have the resistor removed.
+Note: the rx5808 bought via the above Banggood link already has the resistor removed.
 It doesn't hurt to double check a few.

-### Step by step Instructions
+### Step by step instructions

 This is what we'll work towards.
-It is a 4 node set-up, but is easy to extend (with almost the same steps to an 8 node set-up)
+It is a 4 node set-up, but is easy to extend (with almost the exact same steps to an 8 node set-up)
 ![End result](img/pcbv2/0_end_result.jpg)

 PCB V2 front